-- (1) This rule does not apply where a licensee provides intermediary services to a client who is an eligible counterparty. - (2) Before a licensee provides insurance intermediary services to a client it must disclose to him, in writing, the services, products offered, and the expertise of the licensee. - (3) A licensee must not recommend a transaction to a client unless it has taken reasonable steps to make them aware of the risks involved; including conflicts of interest.
+- (1) This rule does not apply where a licensee provides intermediary services to a client who is an eligible counterparty. - (2) Before a licensee provides insurance intermediary services to a client it must disclose to him, in writing - (a) the services and products offered; - (b) the expertise of the licensee; - (c) [the nature of the relationship between the licensee and the insurer with whom it transacts or intends to transact; and - (d) whether they are acting for and on behalf of the insurer or represent the client.]